Turkish Delight Recipe

 • Cornstarch.
 To thicken the syrup and give the candy its dense and jelly-like consistency.

 • Rosewater.
 This infuses the candy with a pleasant and delicate floral flavor.
+Please do not omit this as it’s the signature ingredient.
+You can find rosewater in the baking aisle, often next to the vanilla extract.

 • Red food color.
 To give the candy a red color true to traditional Turkish delight.
 If you don’t want to use artificial red food dye, you can use beetroot or pomegranate juice for natural red pigment, but they may slightly alter the flavor.
-Otherwise, feel free to swap the red dye for any other color you like!
+Otherwise, swap the red dye for any other color you like!

 How to make Turkish delight